BlockchainCommons/www.blockchaincommons.com/_posts/2018-11-19-Project-Proposal-New-Social-Key-Recovery-Approach.md

 The goal of social key recovery is for the user to specify groups of individuals that together possess the ability to recover the root secret of a wallet.
 A good social key recovery protocol should not just reflect what cryptographic primitives happen to be available for use, but rather instead should be designed to correspond with the structure of trust in the user's social network, while balancing the technical tradeoffs involved under the hood.

 The most popular social key recovery algorithm, [Shamir Secret Sharing](https://dl.acm.org/citation.cfm?doid=359168.359176) is considered information-theoretically secure.
-That is, individual shares contain absolutely no semantic information about the secret.
-However, all secrets are equal and once a sufficient threshold is compromised the secret is revealed.
+That is, any combination of shares less than the necessary threshold convey absolutely no information about the secret.
+However, all secrets have equal weight and once a sufficient threshold is achieved the secret can be reconstructed.
 In social contexts this can cause a number of problems in common real-world scenarios.
 In addition, Shamir Secret Sharing has a history of being [naively implemented](https://crypto.stackexchange.com/questions/41994/why-is-shamir-secret-sharing-not-secure-against-active-adversaries-out-of-the-bo) including a number of serious [vulnerabilities](https://github.com/spesmilo/electrum-docs/blob/master/cve.rst).

 To quote Bitcoin Core Developer [Greg Maxwell](https://github.com/gmaxwell):

->I think Shamir Secret Sharing (and a number of other things, RNGs for example), suffer from a property where they are just complex enough that people are excited to implement them often for little good reason, and then they are complex enough (or have few enough reasons to invest significant time) they implement them poorly”.
+>I think Shamir Secret Sharing (and a number of other things, RNGs for example), suffer from a property where they are just complex enough that people are excited to implement them often for little good reason, and then they are complex enough (or have few enough reasons to invest significant time) they implement them poorly.”

 Ideally an implementation of social key recovery should balancing numerous competing goals: